-11. Revocation and surrender of banking licence
+11. Revocation, suspension and surrender of banking licence

-- (1) Subject to the other provisions of this section, the central bank may revoke a banking licence issued under this Act where the bank - - (a) fails to commence business within a period of 12 months from the date the licence is issued; - (b) is carrying on business in a manner which is contrary or detrimental to the interests of its depositors or the public; - (c) has insufficient assets to cover its liabilities to its depositors or the public; - (d) fails to comply with any directive or instruction issued by the central bank under the banking laws; - (e) contravenes any provision of the banking laws;
+- (1) Subject to the other provisions of this section, the central bank may revoke a banking licence issued under this Act where the bank - - (a) fails to commence business within a period of 12 months from the date the licence is issued; - (b) is carrying on business in a manner which is contrary or detrimental to the interests of its depositors or the public; - (c) has insufficient assets to cover its liabilities to its depositors or the public; - (d) fails to comply with any directive or instruction issued by the central bank under the banking laws; - (e) contravenes any provision of the banking laws; - (f) has been convicted by a court in Mauritius, a court of the Commonwealth or a court of such other countries as may be prescribed, of an offence under any enactment relating to anti-money laundering or prevention of terrorism or the use, laundering in any manner, of proceeds or funding of terrorist activities or other illegal activities or is the affiliate or subsidiary or parent company of a financial institution which has so been convicted, provided the conviction is a final conviction;

-- (f) has been convicted by a court in Mauritius, a court of the Commonwealth or a court of such other countries as may be prescribed, of an offence under any enactment relating to anti-money laundering or prevention of terrorism or the use, laundering in any manner, of proceeds or funding of terrorist activities or other illegal activities or is the affiliate or subsidiary or parent company of a financial institution which has so been convicted, provided the conviction is a final conviction; - (g) ceases to carry on banking business; - (h) goes into receivership or liquidation, is wound up or otherwise dissolved; - (i) in the case of a branch of a bank incorporated abroad, such bank has lost its banking licence in the jurisdiction where its head office is located; - (j) no longer has a physical presence in the country in which it is incorporated and licensed; or - (k) is unaffiliated with a regulated financial group which is subject to effective consolidated supervision. - (2) Subject to subsection (3), where the central bank decides to revoke a banking licence, it shall serve on the bank a notice of its decision to do so, specifying a date, which shall be not less than 30 days of the date of the notice, on which the revocation shall take effect. - (3) The central bank may, where subsection (1)(h) applies, revoke the banking licence forthwith without being required to serve the notice under subsection (2). - (4) The bank may, within 14 days of service of a notice under subsection (2), make representations to the central bank. - (5) The central bank shall, after considering any representations made under subsection (4), take a final decision on the revocation and shall notify the bank in writing of its decision. - (6) Where the banking licence of a company is revoked, the banking laws shall continue to apply to the banking business of that company, to such extent as the central bank may direct. - (7) A bank may, with the prior permission of the central bank and subject to such conditions as may be specified by the central bank, surrender its licence at any time. - (8) The central bank may, before or after the revocation or surrender of a banking licence, make such inquiry and give such directions as it thinks fit, so as to ensure that the interests of depositors and of the public are preserved.
+- (g) ceases to carry on banking business; - (h) goes into receivership or liquidation, is wound up or otherwise dissolved; - (i) in the case of a branch of a bank incorporated abroad, such bank has lost its banking licence in the jurisdiction where its head office is located; - (j) no longer has a physical presence in the country in which it is incorporated and licensed; or - (k) is unaffiliated with a regulated financial group which is subject to effective consolidated supervision. - (2) Subject to subsection (3), where the central bank decides to revoke a banking licence, it shall serve on the bank a notice of its decision to do so, specifying a date, which shall be not less than 30 days of the date of the notice, on which the revocation shall take effect. - (3) The central bank may, where subsection (1)(h) applies, revoke the banking licence forthwith without being required to serve the notice under subsection (2). - (4) The bank may, within 14 days of service of a notice under subsection (2), make representations to the central bank. - (5) The central bank shall, after considering any representations made under subsection (4), take a final decision on the revocation and shall notify the bank in writing of its decision. - (6) Where the banking licence of a company is revoked, the banking laws shall continue to apply to the banking business of that company, to such extent as the central bank may direct. - (6A) (a) Without prejudice to subsection (1), where a bank fails to comply with the provisions of this Act or any condition attached to its banking licence, the central bank may, by notice in writing to the bank, suspend its banking licence for such period and subject to such terms and conditions as it may specify. - (b) The central bank shall, in the notice issued under paragraph (a), specify the deficiencies which the bank ought to address. - (c) Before suspending a licence under this section, the central bank shall - (i) give a bank not less than 14 days' notice in writing;